MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 - [BreadcrumbBar](../controls-and-patterns/breadcrumbbar.md)
 - [Connected animation](../motion/connected-animation.md)

-Note: ThemeShadow was updated in Windows 10 version [TODO] ??? to utilize more performant ninegrid shadow from previously used ProjectedShadow.
-ThemeShadow was introduced in Windows 10 version 1903 or a more recent SDK.
+> [!NOTE]
+> ThemeShadow was introduced in Windows 10 version 1903 (SDK 18362).
+It is updated in Windows 11 to to use ninegrid shadow instead of projected shadow for better performance.

 ### ThemeShadow in Popups